|Electric golf carts are not only for golfing, but they are a great form of transportation if you live in a golf cart community like we do.|

 Other disadvantages to gas is the noise.
 An electric cart is so

-quiet that often I need to make some noise with the horn to an
+quiet that often I need to make some noise with a bell to an

 unsuspecting runner on the paths.
 Electric is more environmentally